 Homemade Breakfast Sausage

-- 1 pound freshly ground pork (can substitute ground turkey, beef, or chicken)
+- 1 pound ground pork (can substitute ground turkey, beef, or chicken)

-- 1/2 teaspoon red pepper flakes (or more if you like it spicy)
+- ½ teaspoon crushed red pepper flakes (or more if you like it spicy)

 - 1 teaspoon kosher salt

-- To cook, place skillet over medium heat (may need to add a little oil if using a lean protein).
-Once skillet is hot, place sausage in pan and cook until lightly brown and thoroughly cooked, about 10-15 minutes.
+To cook sausage: place in a skillet over medium heat (may need to add a little oil if using a lean protein).
+Once skillet is hot, place sausage in the pan and cook until lightly brown and thoroughly cooked, about 10-15 minutes.

 Recipe Notes & Tips: